All About Mission Valley Dental Fillings

 - Chewing load of the tooth

 Direct fillings are placed into a prepared cavity in a single visit.
-They include glass ionomers, resin ionomers, and composite fillings.
+They include glass ionomers, resin ionomers, and composite fillings near you.
 The tooth will be prepared, filling placed, and adjusted in a single appointment.
 Indirect fillings require multiple visits.
 The first visit involve preparing the tooth and making an impression of the area to be restored.
 A temporary covering will be prepared over the treated tooth.
 A dental laboratory receives the impression and creates the dental restoration.
 The restoration will be cemented into place in the following appointment.